tencentyun/TUIVoiceRoom/iOS/README.en.md

-├─ Resources                 // Images and internationalization string resources required by the audio chat room feature ├─ Source                    // Core business logic code of audio chat room ├─ TXAppBasic                // Dependent basic components of the project └─ TUIVoiceRoom.podspec      // CocoaPods podspec file of the TUIRoom component
+├─ Resources                 // Images and internationalization string resources required by the audio chat room feature ├─ Source                    // Core business logic code of audio chat room ├─ TXAppBasic                // Dependent basic components of the project └─ TUIVoiceRoom.podspec      // CocoaPods podspec file of the TUIVoiceRoom component
 ```

 ## Environment Requirements